en-ver/vlc-telnet/README.md

 If audio stops working after restart:

-1. Check available cards: `cat /proc/asound/cards`
+1. Check available cards on host: `cat /proc/asound/cards`
 2. Update the `ALSA_DEVICE` in your .env file with the correct keywords for your device

 ## Example Home Assistant Automations